manyminds/api2go/README.md

 If the struct already has a field named `ID`, or `Id`, it will be ignored automatically.
 If your ID field has a different name, please use the json ignore tag.
 Api2go will use the `GetID` method that you implemented for your struct to fetch the ID of the struct.

+In order to use different internal names for elements, you can specify a jsonapi tag.
+The api will marshal results now with the name in the tag.
+Create/Update/Delete works accordingly, but will fallback to the internal value as well if possible.

 ### MarshalIdentifier
 ```go